solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/authentication/external_auth/apikey_auth/_index.md

 ## Setup

 {{% notice note %}}
-ApiKey auth is a feature of **Gloo Enterprise**.
+ApiKey auth is a feature of **Gloo Enterprise**, release 0.18.5+.
 If you are using Open Source Gloo, this tutorial will not work.
 {{% /notice %}}